2 women are killed every week in England and Wales by a current or former partner (ONS, 2019).

 If you are interested in receiving more information about our training, please contact us on 0191 2610504

-We are keen to hear from organisations and services who would like to work in partnership with us to help provide the best outcomes for women and girls who have been affected by domestic abuse.
+We are keen to hear from organisations and services who would like to work in partnership with us to help provide the best outcomes for women and girls who have been affected by domestic violence and abuse.